-As a small business owner, you probably spend most of your day marketing and drumming up a new business, serving clients, managing employees, and paying the bills.
+Perhaps – As a small business owner, you probably spend most of your day marketing and drumming up a new business, serving clients, managing employees, and paying the bills.
 This leaves little time for updating contracts, escalating debt collection, writing an employee handbook, making sure departing employees sign an employment separation agreement, complying with regulatory procedures, and other necessary business law processes.
 Hiring a small business attorney to deal with legal issues and documents can free you up to do what you do best — focus on day-to-day operations and long-term business strategy.

-How Much Does a Commercial Lawyer Cost?
+How Much Does a Business Lawyer Cost?

 Many law firms charge by the hour, which can get costly when setting up and running a small business.
 InPrime Legal instead charges one monthly fee and provides you with a dedicated legal team that acts as your in-house counsel.
-The InPrime Legal team also regularly reviews contracts and documents and proactively assesses and addresses business risk.
+The InPrime Legal team regularly reviews your contracts and documents, and proactively assesses and addresses business risk.
 Your InPrime Legal team serves as your outsourced general counsel, strategically addressing legal issues and operating as a key business advisor.

 Your InPrime Legal Team